-Q.40 COUNCILLOR CIARAN O'MOORE To ask the Chief Executive (Details Supplied)
+Q.40 COUNCILLOR CIARAN O'MOORE

 Q.41 COUNCILLOR CIARÁN O'MOORE

 To ask the Chief Executive can traffic management please explore the option of placing a pedestrian crossing be placed between St Gabriel's Church and the local shops.
 A lot of the residents from the nearby elderly complex have requested this.